Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

-There has been several recent work extending and improving Pollard's algorithms for certain variants of the discrete logarithm problem which require generalization of the birthday problem \cite{galbraithpollardruprai,galbraithpkc,galbraithmultidimensional}.
-Gaudry and Schost \cite{gaudryschost} presented one of the first birthday problem based method for solving the DLP in an interval.
+There has been several recent work extending and improving Pollard's algorithms for variants of the discrete logarithm problem which require generalizations of the birthday problem \cite{galbraithpollardruprai,galbraithpkc,galbraithmultidimensional}.
+Gaudry and Schost \cite{gaudryschost} presented one of the first birthday problem based methods for solving the DLP in an interval.
 The algorithm is based on the collision time of 2 independent pseudo-random walks.
 A {\it tame walk} is a sequence of points $\{g^{a_i}\}_{i\geq 1}$ where $a_i\in T$ and a {\it wild walk} is a sequence of points $g^{b_i} = hg^{a_i}$ with $b_i\in W$, where $T, W\subseteq \{1, 2, \ldots, |G|\}$ are the tame and wild sets, respectively.
 When the same element is visited by two different types of walk, there is a tame-wild collision giving an equation of the form $g^{a_i} = hg^{b_j}$, and the DLP is solved as $h = g^{a_i-b_j}$.
 Therefore, the running time of the algorithm is the time required until a tame and wild walk collide.
-The average expected running time of this algorithm is $2.08\sqrt n$ group operations on a serial computer.
-Recently, Galbraith et al. \cite{galbraithpollardruprai} proposed a four-set Gaudry-Schost algorithm with heuristic average case expected running time of $(1.661+o(1))\sqrt{n}$.
-Later, modifying the Gaudry-Schost algorithm and using a variant of the birthday paradox, Galbraith and Ruprai \cite{galbraithpkc} proposed an improvement in groups for which inversion can be computed much more quickly than a general group operation, like elliptic curves.
-This algorithm will be referred to as the accelerated Gaudry-Schost algorithm, and has a heuristic average case expected running time of approximately $1.36\sqrt n$ group operations.
+The average expected running time of this algorithm is $2.08\sqrt N$ group operations on a serial computer.
+Recently, Galbraith et al. \cite{galbraithpollardruprai} proposed a four-set Gaudry-Schost algorithm with heuristic average case expected running time of $(1.661+o(1))\sqrt{N}$.
+Later, modifying the Gaudry-Schost algorithm and using a variant of the birthday paradox, Galbraith and Ruprai \cite{galbraithpkc} proposed an improvement in groups in which inversions are faster than general group operations, as in elliptic curves.
+This algorithm will be referred to as the accelerated Gaudry-Schost algorithm, and has a heuristic average case expected running time of approximately $1.36\sqrt N$ group operations.